Harvest Foods and Your Health

-“Fall foods are really packed with a lot of good stuff,” said Dr. Jackie Eghrari-Sabet, of Family Allergy and Asthma Care.
+“Fall foods are really packed with a lot of good stuff,” said Dr. Jackie Eghrari-Sabet, of Family ENT, Allergy and Asthma Center.

 And there’s real science in the soil, so to speak.
 Yale students studying yams and fertility hypothesize that anti-estrogens fool the brain into thinking there isn’t enough estrogen, so it releases more of the hormone called gonadotrophin and increases the ovulation rate.
 For generations, Nigeria’s Yoruba people have credited white yams with an unusually high birth rate of fraternal twins.

 However, with Thanksgiving fast approaching, don’t overdo it.

 “You can get too much of a good thing,” said Dr. Jackie.

 An overdose of beta carotene can do more damage than free radicals, so don’t load up on the supplements if you’re loading up on the foods.